Nuvalence/dialogflow-cx-tools/cx-agent/README.md

 ```

 # Agent Generator (Deprecated)
-Note the agent generator uses patterns that are no longer recommended.
+Note the Agent Generator uses patterns that are no longer recommended.
 If starting a project from scratch, it is not
 recommended to use the Agent Generator as scaffolding.

 ## Running the Agent Generator